rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Manual control

 Traffic control deactivated in controller.
 Signal timings is controlled manually by service personnel using the operating panel of the controller.
-Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "0" and "True" (one intersection) or "1,2" and "True,False" (two intersections).
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. “0” and “True” (one intersection) or “1,2” and “True,False” (two intersections).

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|